lucadevitis/scaleitlimited.github.io/coaching.md

 Total dedication
-: We conduct our sessions from a calm and relaxed environment without any form of distraction; each session lasts an average of 30 minutes, and we want to spend all that time to maximize your chances of success.
+: We conduct our sessions from a calm and relaxed environment without any form of distraction; each session lasts an average of 30 minutes, and we want to spend all that time to help you build the clarity and confidence you need to achieve your objectives.

 Remember all your progresses
 : We encourage all the coachees to bring pen and paper to each session and take notes, but we know that something may slip through.
-Luckily, we record each session and make it available to our coachees.
+Luckily, we record each session and make them available to our coachees.

 ## What can we coach you for?
 IT is the environment we love, and we want to see thrive, and for that reason we